Estimating the Hausdorff measure by recurrence: Introduction

 \section{Introduction}

 Let $(X,d)$ be a separable metric space and $(T,\mu)$ a transformation preserving a Borel, probability measure.
-The classical Poincar\'{e} lemma in such a setting may be stated as The historically first attempt at strengthening this result came in a paper by M.Boshernitzan \cite{Bosh}, namely that $d(x,T^n(x))\approx n^{-1/\beta}$, where $\beta$ is the Hausdorff dimension of $X$.
-Precisely speaking, he gives two results, which we state now.
+The classical Poincar\'{e} lemma in such a setting gives that The historically first attempt at strengthening this result came in a paper by M.~Boshernitzan \cite{Bosh}, who proved that $d(x,T^n(x))\approx n^{-1/\beta}$, where $\beta$ is the Hausdorff dimension of $X$.
+Precisely speaking, he gave two results, which we state now.

-For a dynamical system $(X,T)$ preserving a probability Borel measure $\mu$
+For a dynamical system $(X,T)$ preserving a probability Borel measure $\mu$.